mjmelito/portfolio/README.md

 ## Setup/Installation Requirements

-* Toview this application, visit mjmelito.github.io/portfolio
+* To view this application, visit mjmelito.github.io/portfolio
 * OR
 * Clone this repository to your desktop.
 * Navigate to the top level of the directory.